A Bullet for Joey: Release

 A Bullet for Joey was released in New York on April 15, 1955.
 The film was released in London at the Exhibitors' Trade Show on April 7, 1955 and in Australia on March 16, 1956.

 Reception

-Dorothy Masters of the New York Daily News wrote: "[T]he story is laid right on the line in a semi-documentary style.
+Dorothy Masters of the New York Daily News wrote: "The story is laid right on the line in a semi-documentary style.
 It begins well, accumulating a lot of tension in the crescendo, but overextends on the climax, by which time the tally of corpses is nearing astronomical figures.
 Although the presentation is not geared to thespian indulgences, Robinson manages to convey conviction and authority in his portrayal."

 Fred W. Fox of the Los Angeles Mirror wrote: "'A Bullet for Joey' may not be Oscar fare but it is neat melodrama that holds the spectator's attention."

 John L. Scott of the Los Angeles Times called the film a "moderately exciting crime thriller" with a "somewhat lugubrious plot."